magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

 #> Import / Total      0.5304422  0.585034  0.6394558
 ```

+Thus in the phylogeographic mapping above, there seem to be slightly
+more importation events in Norway (58%) than local transmission events.
 Lastly, we can plot the relative contribution of importation and local
 transmission in time intervals spanning half a year.